slyval/guidelines/Guidelines/REST API Guidelines.md

 ### Caching
 One of the key characteristics of a RESTful API is that responses should be cacheable.

-Explicit caching should be exercised where the server denotes to the client how long the response or resource should be cached for (ma-age
+Explicit caching should be exercised where the server denotes to the client how long the response or resource should be cached for (max-age) after which the client can make another request and get a possibly updated response.

-Caching can be exercised on the server side in order for multiple requests from different clients to be served with the same response without expensing resources on processing.
-This form is advisable
+Implicit Caching can be exercised on the server side in order for multiple requests from different clients to be served with the same response without expensing resources on processing.

+ImCaching by the client should not form

 ### State - Statelessness
 REST APIs should be stateless by design.
 A request must not depend on what happened before or be depended upon by subsequent requests.